procrastinate-org/procrastinate/docs/howto/advanced/retry.md

 ## Implementing your own strategy

-- If you want to go for a fully fledged custom retry strategy, you can implement your own retry strategy.
-This also allows to (optionally) change the priority of the job.
+- If you want to go for a fully fledged custom retry strategy, you can implement your own retry strategy by returning a `RetryDecision` object from the `get_retry_decision` method.
+This also allows to (optionally) change the priority, the queue or the lock of the job.
+The time to wait between retries can be specified with `retry_in` or alternatively with `retry_at`.
+If `None` is returned from `get_retry_decision` then the job will not be retried.

   ```python
   import random